Eric-Wang0506/program-selftest/README.md

-## A convenient program evaluation program
+## A convenient code evaluation program
 ## How to use it:
 ### 1.Create a new folder
 ### 2.Put in the sample file, your code, and this program